franiglesias/php-golden/doc/cookbook_snapshot.md

 ## Preparation

 Install the library if you have not done so before.
+I have to make a `composer update` first in this project to run it under php 8.3.

 ```shell
 composer require --dev franiglesias/golden